animal-tree/Another-Version/2-Opposing-views.md

 >
 > ``He asked about my hair loss, whether I had pulled the hair out myself.
 He wouldn't believe me the first couple times I answered.
 Not only didn't I pull it out myself, but the medical system did, the one that was now making me answer repeatedly whether I did.``
 >
 > ``I kept begging him to taper in later sessions as well, and he said if I was having all those negative symptoms, that we should increase the dose.
-That would've started a perpetual race against the brain's downregulation mechanisms.
-Psychiatrist 3 wanted to increase the dose.``
+That would've started a perpetual race against the brain's downregulation mechanisms. *He wanted to increase the dose.*``

 I argued against the benzos with all 3 psychiatrists.